CBS Sports Network: High definition

-A high definition simulcast feed of the channel, broadcasting at 1080i, was launched in August 2008.
-Prior to the launch of the feed, the two NCAA basketball tournament games that aired in March 2008, which were presented in HD on CBS, were converted to a standard definition feed.
-CBSSN uses the AFD #10 broadcast flag to present programming on its standard definition feed in letterboxed widescreen for viewers watching through 4:3 television sets.
+A high-definition simulcast feed of the channel, broadcasting at 1080i, was launched in August 2008.
+Prior to the launch of the feed, the two NCAA basketball tournament games that aired in March 2008, which were presented in HD on CBS, were converted to a standard-definition feed.
+CBS Sports Network uses the AFD #10 broadcast flag to present programming on its standard definition feed in letterboxed widescreen for viewers watching through 4:3 television sets.

 Programming

-CBSSN televises original programming, features, talk shows and documentaries as well as extensive women's sports coverage.
+CBS Sports Network televises original programming, features, talk shows and documentaries as well as extensive women's sports coverage.
 Its regular season and championship event coverage draws from every major collegiate athletic conference and division, in addition to nine NCAA championships.
-CBSSN televises 35 men's and women's college sports including football, basketball, baseball, ultimate, hockey, lacrosse, soccer, wrestling and volleyball from every major conference.
+CBS Sports Network televises 35 men's and women's college sports including football, basketball, baseball, ultimate, hockey, lacrosse, soccer, wrestling and volleyball from every major conference.
 The network holds multi-media and marketing rights for the Mountain West Conference, the Atlantic 10 Conference, Conference USA, the Patriot League, Army football and Navy football.

 In April 2006, the network organized the first Collegiate Nationals, a festival of championships dedicated to crowning champions in a wide variety of collegiate action sports such as snowboarding, wakeboarding and beach volleyball.
 More than 1,000 competitors converged on Reno-Tahoe to compete, the largest number ever for an event of its kind.
-For its second installment in 2007, the Collegiate Nationals added sports and other events such as national film and music competitions, as well as a second venue – San Diego.
+For its second installment in 2007, the Collegiate Nationals added sports and other events such as national film and music competitions, as well as a second venue—San Diego.
 The third year, 2008, brought further changes, as the winter sports events were moved to the Keystone Resort near Boulder, Colorado and competitive eating was added.

 In the fall of 2006, CSTV and Comcast launched the MountainWest Sports Network (colloquially known as The Mtn.), a network focusing exclusively on the Mountain West Conference.
-The relation with the network also gave CSTV exclusive online and broadcasting rights to Notre Dame's game at Air Force on November 11, 2006 – which caused controversy since CSTV did not have carriage as widely distributed as other networks that have aired Notre Dame games.
-The Irish did not revisit a Mountain West team until a 2013 game at Air Force, which once again aired on CBSSN.
+The relation with the network also gave CSTV exclusive online and broadcasting rights to Notre Dame's game at Air Force on November 11, 2006—which caused controversy since CSTV did not have carriage as widely distributed as other networks that have aired Notre Dame games.
+The Irish did not revisit a Mountain West team until a 2013 game at Air Force, which once again aired on CBS Sports Network.